 Electronics waste disposal (eWaste).
 The eWaste initiative encourages Federal agencies to take a leadership role in efforts to stop and reverse the trend of inappropriate disposal of electronics across the country under the National Strategy for Electronics Stewardship.
 It was created by an Interagency Task Force on Electronic Stewardship that saw the leadership role the Federal Government can play in improving public health and our environment.

 As the world’s largest purchaser and consumer of electronic assets, GSA has a great opportunity to influence how these devices are managed.
 The new strategy creates a roadmap for the Federal Government to use its authority and leverage resources to protect human health and the environment from harmful effects of unsafe handling and disposal of computers, cellphones, music devices and other electronics products.
-The strategy provides an innovative, flexible, pragmatic approach to managing electronics more sustainably, while promoting the technologies of the future.
+The strategy provides an innovative, flexible, pragmatic approach to managing electronics more sustainability, while promoting the technologies of the future.

 The Federal Government is the largest entity using such electronic assets and must take a leadership role in efforts to stop and reverse the trend of inappropriate disposal of electronics.
 The e-waste initiative is comprised of two main activities: policy and reporting.
 The policy of how Federal agencies dispose of their electronics has been rewritten, and a guidance bulletin, FMR Bulletin B-34, was published.
 Throughout the process, we engaged the public as much as possible.
 To obtain public comment on the Bulletin, GSA used an innovative approach to inform our customers on the provisions of the bulletin and regulation.
 We also developed an automated tool to collect information on how electronics are being disposed of and to ensure agencies’ policy compliance, and publish the data on Data.gov to make our activities more transparent to the public.